simonmichael/hledger_site/src/editors.md

 ### flymake-hledger

 <https://github.com/DamienCassou/flymake-hledger/> (2023)
-is a successor to flycheck-hledger.
-Some early configuration notes:
+is a more recent alternative to flycheck-hledger, using the built-in Flymake rather than the third-party Flycheck feature.

+Here are some early configuration notes, using use-package:

 ```elisp
 ;; Enable verbose use-package debug info when starting with --debug-init